 'Born Accessible' Consulting

 At Newgen, we are dedicated to making all client publications ‘Born Accessible’.
-A deep integration of accessibility workflows into your publishing process will guarantee fully-accessible front-list publications and websites.
+A deep integration of accessibility workflows into your publishing solutions and process will guarantee fully accessible front-list publications and websites.
 We invite you to join the wave of inclusiveness by making digital accessibility a priority.